Indecomposable injective modules of finite Malcev rank over local commutative rings: Introduction and preliminaries

 of $R$-modules, the following sequence is exact.
 An $R$-module $B$ is a \textbf{pure-essential extension} of a submodule $A$ if $A$ is a pure submodule of $B$ and, if for each submodule $K$ of $B$, either $K\cap A\ne 0$ or $(A+K)/K$ is not a pure submodule of $B/K$.
 We say that $B$ is a \textbf{pure-injective hull} of $A$ if $B$ is pure-injective and a pure-essential extension of $A$.
 By \cite{War69} or \cite[chapter XIII]{FuSa01} each $R$-module $M$ has a pure-injective hull and any two pure-injective hulls of $M$ are isomorphic.
 In the sequel, for each $R$-module $M$, $\widehat{M}$ is its pure-injective hull. \end{definition}

 In this paper we give a characterization of two classes of chain rings.
 The first is the class of chain rings $R$ for which each indecomposable injective module is polyserial (Theorem~\ref{T:main}).
-These rings are exactly the chain rings $R$ which satisfies the following two conditions: \begin{enumerate} \item $\mathrm{Mr}_{\widetilde{R}}\widehat{R}<\infty$; \item each indecomposable injective module contains a pure uniserial submodule\footnote{This condition holds for each valuation domain and other classes of chain rings but we don't know if it is verified by any chain ring.}. \end{enumerate} The first condition is equivalent to the the following: there is a non-zero prime ideal $L$ such that $R_L$ is almost maximal and the valuation domain $R/L$ has a maximal immediate extension of finite rank which is equal to $\mathrm{Mr}_{\widetilde{R}}\widehat{R}$.
+These rings are exactly the chain rings $R$ which satisfies the following two conditions: \begin{enumerate} \item $\mathrm{Mr}_{\widetilde{R}}\widehat{R}<\infty$ \footnote{we shall see that $\widehat{R}$ can be viewed as a $\widetilde{R}$-module by Proposition~\ref{P:compl}(2)}; \item each indecomposable injective module contains a pure uniserial submodule\footnote{This condition holds for each valuation domain and other classes of chain rings but we don't know if it is verified by any chain ring.}. \end{enumerate} The first condition holds if and only if any indecomposable injective module is weakly polyserial.
+It is also equivalent to the the following: there is a non-zero prime ideal $L$ such that $R_L$ is almost maximal and the valuation domain $R/L$ has a maximal immediate extension of finite rank which is equal to $\mathrm{Mr}_{\widetilde{R}}\widehat{R}$.
 These rings are almost maximal by stages, i.e. there exists a finite descending chain of prime ideals $(L_i)_{0\leq i\leq n}$, with $L_0=P$ such that $(R/L_{i+1})_{L_i}$ is almost maximal for $i=0,\dots,n-1$ and $R_{L_n}$ is maximal.
 Moreover, for each finitely generated uniform module $M$, $\mathrm{gen}\ M\leq\mathrm{Mr}_{\widetilde{R}}\widehat{R}$, and for each indecomposable injective module $E$, $\mathrm{Mr}_RE\leq\mathrm{Mr}_{\widetilde{R}}\widehat{R}$, the equalities hold for some $M$ and $E$.
 If $R$ is not a domain then $\mathrm{Mr}\ \widehat{R}<\infty$.
 A description of such chain rings $R$ is given, and this description is similar to the one of valuation domains with a maximal immediate extension of finite rank (\cite[Theorem 10 and Proposition 11]{Cou10}).

 The second class is the one of chain rings $R$ for which each localization of any $R$-module of finite Goldie dimension has finite Goldie dimension too.
 These rings are exactly the chain rings $R$ for which $R/L$ has a maximal immediate extension of finite rank for each non-zero prime ideal $L$.
 So, the first class is contained but strictly in the second one, and some examples are given.